natuelabs/challenge/README.md

     https://www.apachefriends.org/pt_br/download.html

 #3.
-Install Cmder or use cmd to run commands in terminal on Windows:
+Install Cmder or use Cmd to run commands in terminal on Windows:

     http://cmder.net/